I also have a page devoted to Collectable BB Air Pistols & Rifles which you may be interested in.

 is a hard act to follow.

-A pistol with a blowback slide is cocked by pulling back the slide along the top of the gun (or you can just pull the hammer back to cock it).
+A pistol with a blowback slide is cocked by pulling back the slide along the top of the gun to load the first round.
 When you pull the trigger, the firing makes the blow back slide recoil backwards and the hammer is cocked for the next trigger pull.
-To finish the experience, you want a magazine that loads like an original Beretta PX-4 Storm Pistol firearm.
+To finish the experience, you want a magazine that loads like the original firearm.
 So, snap in the magazine, pull the top slide back to load, flick up the safety to red for fire and pull the trigger, pull the trigger and so on until the magazine is empty; fantastic realistic blowback recoil, the gun is great fun.
 To decock, just flick the safety on and the hammer clicks back without firing the weapon.

 To ultimate blowback pistol is one that allows you to field strip the gun by removing the top slide and the slide locks back when the last round is fired.
 You cannot have it all, but the one air pistol that offers as near 100% replica realism as possible is unfortunately a BB version and not a .177 pellet.
 The Umarex Glock 17 Gen 4 has it all, realistic blowback with last shot slide lock back, field strippable and a great magazine that looks and feels like the real thing - how cool is that?